Manufactured: Nerino Ghibellini, Bologna

 The Diana was of limited production but well-respected for its racing success.

-Nerino Ghibellini of Bologna created the Diana motor-bicycle in 1923, with sales handled by Ernesto Pettazzoni who owned a shop selling bicyles and motor bicycles.
+Nerino Ghibellini of Bologna created the Diana motor-bicycle in 1923, with sales handled by Ernesto Pettazzoni who owned a shop selling bicycles and motor bicycles.
 The machines were fitted with DKW two-strokes of 118cc to 147cc capacity and were ridden by Ghibellini in gruelling races such as the Circuito del Lario and the Giro d'Italia in order to promote the product - and because he loved racing.

 The venture was not a commercial success and Pettazzoni's business failed.
 Ghibellini attempted to continue alone but was forced to close the factory in, it is believed, 1924.

 Pettazzoni made a new start and opened a small workshop in Strada Maggiore where he created the Velocino bicycle of rather unusual but quite attractive design.
 It had a small front wheel and the handlebars could be positioned beneath the seat allowing the whole device to be folded and carried in a relatively small bag.

 Patented in 1935, the bicycle attracted considerable attention and it is said that Mussolini comissioned it for production but war came and the order was cancelled.
-Pettazoni left for Africa, and on his return to to Italy and after the death of his wife in 1947, took his own life, a victim of depression.
+Pettazoni left for Africa, and on his return to Italy and after the death of his wife in 1947, took his own life, a victim of depression.

 His design was produced by other companies including (possibly) Raleigh of Great Britain in the 1960s.

 Diana Turismo 1923

 Notes: There is also a Durkopp Diana, a Ducati Diana, and a Portugese Diana.

 Wed Oct 19 2005